 - Please, please, please experiment with this recipe!
 I love to make it with fresh asparagus, arugula, olives, roast chicken, pepperoni, sausage, mozzarella, artichoke hearts, etc. etc. Any combination of ingredients you can think of in a pasta dish or even as a pizza topping will be amazing in a pasta salad.

 Winter, spring, summer or fall, my Pesto Parmesan Pasta Salad is a regular thing at our house.

 Here is my Pesto Parmesan Pasta Salad recipe:

-- 1 Pound Shaped Pasta like Fusilli or Rotini (preferably whole wheat)
+- 1 Pound Pasta Fusilli or Rotini are my favorites

 - 1 Cup Pesto Sauce

 - 2 Teaspoons Salt